LauraTDauden/MyWishList/README.md

 # MyWishList ✨

 This is a simple full stack app developed using Ionic + Angular + Express + Sequelize + MySQL to manage a small Wishlist.
-It consists of a simple CRUD that allows as to manage the items in our wishlist.
+It consists of a simple CRUD that allows us to manage the items in our wishlist.
-The back-end is developed with Node.js and Express, using MySQL for the database, while the front-end is developed with Ionic and Angular.
+The backend is developed with Node.js and Express, using MySQL for the database, while the frontend is developed with Ionic and Angular.
-Hope you like it!! 💖

-## Getting Started
+## Getting Started 🚀

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment